NBISweden/sda-services-backup/elasticsearch/README.md

 # Elasticsearch backups

-## Vault
+## Create a key
-Enable the transit encryption engine and create a key called `transit`.
+Enable the transit encryption engine and create a key.
+Give it a descriptive name.

 ## Create some indices in ES
 ```sh